aleister888/openBSD-dotfiles/README.md

 ## TODO

-- Configure Tauon automatically to match the gruvbox colorscheme
+- Configure Tauon automatically (set gruvbox theme and agave font, disable developer mode)
 - Asking the user if they want to autoinstall abaddon and/or bleachbit
 - Translate the README to Spanish